Follow-Up Care After Treatment for Male Breast Cancer

 - Get other cancer screening tests based on your age and health history.
 These can include colorectal or prostate cancer screening or checks for skin cancer.

-- Wear breathable clothing in layers, and keep your room /environment cool with fans, open windows, or air conditioning.
+- Wear breathable clothing in layers, and keep your room/environment cool with fans, open windows, or air conditioning.

 Other side effects of Tamoxifen

-Other common side effects of tamoxifen include:
+Other common side effects of tamoxifen can be:

 - Weight gain.